lnsmith54/CFL/README.md

 # CFL

 This repository contains the code used for the following two papers: "General Cyclical Training of Neural Networks" and "Cyclical Focal Loss".
-These new papers will be posted to arXiv.org.
+These new papers are posted to arXiv.org at https://arxiv.org/pdf/2202.08835 and https://arxiv.org/pdf/2202.08978, respctively.

 These papers describe several novel techniques that are implemented in this code: cyclical focal loss, cyclical weight decay, cyclical softmax temperature, and cyclical gradient clipping.